1. Aims of the policy

 - to provide the services you have requested from DECALIA and to develop business relationships, including in an investment fund distribution context;

-- to improve the services that DECALIA provides and/or to supply information on DECALIA products and services, undertake marketing activities related to our business activity, including the organization of meetings and events, presentation to potential or existing investors, as well as other activities (such as sending greeting cards);
+- to improve the services that DECALIA provides and/or to supply information on DECALIA products and services, undertake marketing activities related to our business activity, including the organization of meetings and events, presentation to potential or existing investors, as well as other activities (such as sending greeting cards).
+You can unsubscribe from our distribution lists at any time;

 - to establish and manage business relationships with DECALIA, including all the procedures necessary to verify the identity of Business Relationships when this proves necessary;